emanueleDiVizio/mc-recruitment-test/FOLLOW-UP-QUESTIONS.md

 - "prop-types": Useful library to validate React prop types.
 Would not do without.
 - "react-native-push-notification": Very useful library to set up push notifications (remote and local) quickly and easily
 - "redux-devtools-extension": Devtools extension for redux.
 Useful when debugging
+- "react-native-circular-progress": Handy library to display circular progress bars.
+- "husky": Useful library to run test on git hooks.
+I've used it to prevent developers to commit code that breaks tests or has lint errors.
+Prevents a lot of issues to reach the remote repo!
+- "react-native-vector-icons": library to display vector icons
+- "react-native-svg": library to deal with SVG paths efficiently.
+Used by react-native-circular-progress".

 ### Q) How do I run the application?